techidaily/site-games-able/source/_posts/ace-every-gameplay-session-ensuring-optimal-frames-per-second-in-valorant-for-pc-users.md

  Hardware-accelerated GPU scheduling transfers some CPU workload to your GPU.
 It enhances the performance of high-priority processes on your device.
 Although handy, this can put extra strain on your GPU and prevent it from using all its resources when playing Valorant, causing the frame rate to drop.

- To turn off this feature in Windows settings, check out[what hardware-accelerated GPU scheduling means and how to disable it](https://www.makeuseof.com/hardware-accelerated-gpu-scheduling-disable-windows/) .
+ To turn off this feature in Windows settings, check out [what hardware-accelerated GPU scheduling means and how to disable it](https://www.makeuseof.com/hardware-accelerated-gpu-scheduling-disable-windows/) .
 If you follow the steps and discover that the hardware-accelerated GPU scheduling setting is already disabled, try turning it on and see if it improves or worsens your FPS.

 ## 4\.
 Turn Any Active In-Game Overlays Off